Beyond Basics

 Press y when asked if you want to continue, then sit back while it compiles and installs the graphics package.

-• Make sure you are using the my-first-switch switch.
-Go back to the previous section if you don't remember how to select the my-first-switch switch.
+FIRST, make sure you are using the my-first-switch switch.
+Go back to the previous section if you don't remember where the my-first-switch switch is.

 When you want to use OCaml tools from your project, use with-dkml to reliably get those tools to work on Windows.
 We already do this on your behalf for opam and dune, but some tools like ocamlc, ocamlopt and utop need help to find the Microsoft compiler or UNIX binaries or the right Windows paths.
 So don't guess; just get in the habit of using with-dkml!